Sh0rtMort/2023-RobotCode/contrib.md

   - Cahanges must not interfere with any other functionality of the code
 - After the changes have been:
   - reviewed by the team
-  - onfirmed to be working as advertised
+  - confirmed to be working as advertised
   - understood by the team
   - confirmed that they don't introduce other problems.
   The team may include the changes and merge to the main branch.